operasoftware/devopera/blog/_posts/2015-05-12-bruce-introduction-responsive-images.md

 ---
-title: 'An Introduction to Responsive Images - DrupalJam'
+title: 'An Introduction to Responsive Images — DrupalJam'
 authors:
 - bruce-lawson
 intro: 'I was invited to give a talk at DrupalJam Utrecht (April 2015).
-Here's the 30 minute video.'
+Here’s the 30 minute video.'
 tags:
 - html5
 - standards